An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, Diagonal: cm.
 84,9 x 85

-The square opens to reappear in enclosed form
+The square opens up to reappear in enclosed form

-While the large square opens up and expands in various works of this period, Mondrian was working on other compositions (Fig. 6 and Fig. 7) where a large square again appears in a closed form clearly defined by four sides:
+While the large square opens up and expands, Mondrian works on other compositions where a large square again appears in a closed form clearly defined by four sides:

 Tableau I – Lozenge with Four Lines and Gray